xuyaokui/scBKAP/README.md

 ### Run

-1. Run the `genefilter.py` to filter the data:
+1. Run the `genefilter.py` to filter the data， the `data` is the scRNA-seq data matrix:

 ```
 filte(data, 'data_filter')